olivergg/scalajs-ionic-starttabs/README.md

 ==================

 An experimental HTML5 mobile application that puts together the following libraries :
-- scala-js to compile scala to javascript (see http://www.scala-js.org/)
+- **scala-js** to compile scala to javascript (see http://www.scala-js.org/)
-- Ionic framework that brings an angular based mobile framework (see http://ionicframework.com/)
+- **Ionic** framework that brings an angular based mobile framework (see http://ionicframework.com/)
-- scala-js-angular that provides Angular bindings (see https://github.com/greencatsoft/scalajs-angular)
+- **scala-js-angular** that provides Angular bindings (see https://github.com/greencatsoft/scalajs-angular)
-- scalatags that provides a way to "compile" scala code to HTML files (see https://github.com/lihaoyi/scalatags) ( a SBT task has been specially devised to do so)
+- **scalatags** that provides a way to "compile" scala code to HTML files (see https://github.com/lihaoyi/scalatags) ( a SBT task has been specially devised to do so)

-You will need to install the ionic framework first (see http://ionicframework.com/getting-started/).
+You will need to install the Ionic framework first (see http://ionicframework.com/getting-started/).

 This application aims to be almost equivalent to the one created with : ```ionic start XXXXXXX tabs```